fenderdigital/flask-philo/documentation/source/cloud/aws/introduction.rst

     18776371.mp3

-The method may also be directly invoked from the command line as follows:
+This method may also be directly invoked from the command line as follows:

 ::